-Travel North from Santa Fe via the High Road, a byway that goes along a scenic mountainous route and into remote artistic enclaves clinging to ancestral roots.
+Travel North from Santa Fe via the scenic High Road, a byway that traverses a historic mountainous route and ventures into remote artistic enclaves delighting in ancestral roots.
 Be ready for a full day of New Mexico history, architecture and culture.